Prohevy/Game-record/README.md

 Step four:

-potentially integrated a FileReader in conjunction with the code from step 3 so that the data from example.json can be imported to localStorage.
+Potentially integrated a FileReader in conjunction with the code from step 3 so that the data from example.json can be imported to localStorage and created an array games, that keeps an in memory record of all the games added.

+Step five:

+Wrote code that mirrored the example image, made code that is necessary in app.mjs to add a visual record in index.html of each game